TogaTech/helpful.js/CONTRIBUTING.md

 		it("number: Should do something valid", function() {
 			let expected = expectedValue;
 			let actual = helpful.methodName(parameters);
+			assert.equal(expected, actual);
+			/*
-			assert.equal(expected, actual); // use assert.deepEqual for comparing arrays or objects, deep equal compares equality of the object and child objects
+			use assert.deepEqual for comparing arrays or objects instead of assert.equal, deep equal compares equality of the object and child objects */
 		});
 ```